cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-pdf-invoice/readme.txt

 7. A basic, fully customizable template for invoices.

 == Changelog ==

+= 1.2.22 - Released on 04 December 2020 =

+* New: Support for WooCommerce 4.8
+* Update: update plugin fw
+* Dev: fix a problem with the non displayed logo
+* Dev: prevent a non-numeric value encountered warning

 = 1.2.21 - Released on 05 November 2020 =